mihovilm/react-simplenotes/README.md

 ## Extra Credit
 It's pretty stylish?
 Haha.
-I implemented zIndex on dragging, and expanding the textareas for title or content resizes the note.
+I implemented zIndex on dragging and automatically setting the highest for the newest note.
+Expanding the textareas for title or content resizes the note.
 The zIndexing is done by iterating over the Map of objects and then finding the maximum zIndex.
 After that I just increase it on the one currently being dragged.
 Also I'm randomizing the initial position of the notes between 40px and about 50% of the viewport height/width.

 ## Screenshots